Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact an Arizona Overtime Law Attorney

 Every day, honest Arizona workers are cheated out of the overtime pay they have legally earned.
 If you suspect that you qualify for overtime pay but did not receive it, an Arizona overtime lawyer from our firm can help you navigate the complex legal process so that you can recover the fair wages you worked hard to earn.
-For more information on overtime lawsuits in Arizona, contact us to schedule a free legal consultation.
+For more information on overtime lawsuits in Arizona, contact us to schedule a legal consultation.